 Boutique fitness was practically made for millennials; 3 out of 4 of this generation prefer spending money on experiences rather than things.
 They’re entering their prime spending years, and they’re the most significant generation yet.
 Millennials define health and wellness in a new way.
 For them, it’s more than exercising and eating right; it’s a lifestyle.

-Boutique fitness ticks all of the millennial boxes, which is why they are continuously investing in the industry and influencing its future.
+Boutique fitness, whether online or in-person, ticks all of the millennial boxes, which is why they are continuously investing in the industry and influencing its future.

 3 Reasons People Love Boutique Fitness

 With thousands of boutique studios specializing in everything from yoga and cycling to boxing and dance, there’s something for everyone.
-They have a unique appeal compared to traditional gyms, and these are 3 reasons people love them.
+They have a unique appeal compared to more traditional gyms.
+Below are 3 key reasons that people love boutique fitness – and the reasons they’ll return for the experience as the world opens back up.

 One of the major attractions to boutique fitness is personalization and tailored fitness.
-Studios tend to specialize in a particular type of fitness and usually have small classes of around 12.
+Studios tend to specialize in a particular type of fitness and usually have small classes of around 8-12 members.
 This means that the instructor has more time to give you individual attention.

 The community vibe or tribe keeps clients coming back again and again.
 Just the size of a smaller class makes it feel like you’re already a part of a supportive network.
 The majority of boutique studios place a strong emphasis on this sense of community, as it drives loyalty.

-One way to support a community culture is to create an online community.
-It’s an absolute must in today’s world.
+Supporting a community culture online has become an essential part of running a successful gym in our changed world.
 By maintaining an online community, you can improve the customer’s experience.
-When it comes to fitness, some benefits come from working out in a group.
+Plus, when it comes to fitness, some benefits come from working out in a group.
 When you’re trying to nail the last round of drills at boot camp, watching your friend finish it off often gives you the motivation to complete it.

 Research shows that the healthy actions of others tend to rub off on us.
 One study found that participants move towards the exercise behaviors of those around them.
 Another study found that overweight people were more likely to lose weight if they spent time around their fit friends.
 Group classes radiate positivity and social support that you can’t get from working out alone.